NKalavros/mdpr-full/README.md

 8. TENSORV2_PC9.tar
 9. haddock2.2.tgz (*Can be easily obtained from the website*)

+###Running a simple example

 After running the above programs, the VM is set.
 You can run everything in the MDPR directory if you wish.
 There is a `clean.sh` script to delete all results.

+Run `sudo python3 mutate_seqs.py`.
+This script creates 9 more fasta files by implementing a scaling mutation rate and a random starting index for mutations.
+It then calculates secondary structures for each of those files.
+Afterwards, it pipes all 10 of them (if they do not exist in the directory) to SimRNA using the Replica Exchange method with 8 replicates.
+It then clusters the results and uses the best cluster, which utilizes 1% of the structures and have a 4.4 Angstrom cluster to perform an all atom reconstruction of the aptamer.
+Lastly, it pipes that reconstruction to QRNAS and creates the final `.pdb` files.